DoppleGangster/pySlip/github_README.rst

 to it, drop me a line.

 pySlip works on Linux and may work on Mac and Windows.
 It works with wxPython 4.0+ and Python 3.6+.
 It may work on earlier python 3 versions.
+It has been tested on Linux but not Windows or macOS, yet.
+Earlier version *did* run on Windows and MacOS, but I no longer run Windows and wxpython won't wotk on MacOS inside a virtual environment.

 The widget API is documented in
 `the wiki <https://github.com/rzzzwilson/pySlip/wiki/The-pySlip-API>`_.